Skip to main content

 The best landing page story is not a saga.
 It is a clean path from the promise that earned the click to the proof that earns the action.

-Premium diagnostic board showing ad promise, landing page first screen, proof panel, offer panel, and CTA path connected in sequence
+Premium marketing system build board showing ad promise, landing page first screen, proof panel, offer panel, and CTA path connected in sequence

 A landing page has to move the buyer through one clean decision sequence.